abigailstone/abigailstone.github.io/content/_index.md

 ---

-I can be reached by email at abigail.stone [at] tufts.edu.
+I can be reached by email at abigail [at] abigailstone.net

 You can also find me on [GitHub](https://github.com/abigailstone), [LinkedIn](https://www.linkedin.com/in/abigailstone/), or [Google Scholar](https://scholar.google.com/citations?user=cvBe8fIAAAAJ&hl=en).